Make your year-end gift with us today!

 Wild Boar to Baconfest: Pigs in History and Popular Culture

-This eclectic presentation will map out my own journey as an Asian American and immigrant storyteller and delineate how my personal stories reflect and mirror urgent social concerns of our In this lecture, Cynthia Clampitt presents the history of pigs and pork to examine the impact these animals had worldwide.
+In this talk, Cynthia Clampitt presents the history of pigs and pork to examine the impact these animals had worldwide.
 Clampitt will focus on the Midwest, including why poet Carl Sandburg would call Chicago “Hog Butcher for the World.”

 Pigs were the first food animals to be domesticated, so their history with humans dates back more than 12,000 years.
 However, antiquity is just one of the reasons why pork is the most eaten meat in the world.
 This odd, paradoxical animal offers a great range of advantages when it comes to feeding large populations—especially urban populations—though, historically, it has also offered several disadvantages.
 Once pigs were introduced to the Americas, they became an almost instant success, raised by settlers but also valued by Native Americans.
 As the Midwest opened, pigs moved west and numbers grew rapidly.
 From Cincinnati, known in the early 1800s as Porkoplis, the center of pork culture moved to Chicago.